 The Output Current range selectable from the Remote command depends by the Machine's user interface Output Current Knob.
-Eg.: if the Output Current is set to 100A with the Machine's user interface Output Current Knob, the Remote command will adjust the Output Current from a minimum of 5A to a maximum of 100A.
+Eg.: if the Output Current is set to 100A with the Machine's user interface Output Current Knob, the Remote command will adjust the Output Current from the minimum current to a maximum of 100A.